-(a) The SPE has the authority to suspend or terminate any GSA contracting officer appointment in any organizational component of the agency.
-SPE suspensions or terminations of warrants may not be overridden by any other GSA appointing official.

-(b) At any time, an HCA may terminate an appointment, change a permanent warrant to an interim warrant, reduce the warrant level, or refuse to accept a warrant from another contracting activity.
+- (a) The SPE has the authority to suspend or terminate any GSA contracting officer appointment in any organizational component of the agency.
+SPE suspensions or terminations of warrants may not be overridden by any other GSA appointing official. - (b) At any time, an HCA may terminate an appointment, change a permanent warrant to an interim warrant, reduce the warrant level, or refuse to accept a warrant from another contracting activity.

-following: (1) Resigns.

-(2) Transfers to another agency.

-(3) Is reassigned to another office within GSA.

-(4) Is terminated, or otherwise disciplined, for malfeasance or incompetence.

-(5) Does not need the appointment.

-(6) Fails to comply with experience, education or training requirements.

-(d) Managers within the supervisory chain-of-command may at any time, suspend a contracting officer's appointment for any of the following:

-(1) There is reason to believe that the contracting officer failed to exercise sound business judgment.

-(2) There is reason to believe that the contracting officer engaged in other improprieties in carrying out contracting officer responsibilities.

-(3) Failure of the contracting officer to comply with continuous learning requirements.

-(e) If a contracting officer with a PBS National Acquisition Warrant or PBS National Leasing Warrant-

-(1) Transfers to another office within PBS, the gaining PBS office must validate the organizational need for the national warrant and issue a new national warrant via FAITAS.
-In the absence of validation, the warrant is terminated with no replacement.

-(2) Transfers to an office outside of PBS, the warrant is terminated.

-(f) If a contracting officer with a PBS National Site Acquisition Warrant transfers to another office outside of PBS Central Office, National Center for Site Acquisition, Real Property Valuation, the warrant is terminated.
+- (c) The supervisor of record must notify the BCM within the organization when a contracting officer does any of the following: - (1) Resigns. - (2) Transfers to another agency. - (3) Is reassigned to another office within GSA. - (4) Is terminated, or otherwise disciplined, for malfeasance or incompetence. - (5) Does not need the appointment. - (6) Fails to comply with experience, education or training requirements. - (d) Managers within the supervisory chain-of-command may at any time, suspend a contracting officer's appointment for any of the following: - (1) There is reason to believe that the contracting officer failed to exercise sound business judgment. - (2) There is reason to believe that the contracting officer engaged in other improprieties in carrying out contracting officer responsibilities. - (3) Failure of the contracting officer to comply with continuous learning requirements. - (e) If a contracting officer with a PBS National Acquisition Warrant or PBS National Leasing Warrant- - (1) Transfers to another office within PBS, the gaining PBS office must validate the organizational need for the national warrant and issue a new national warrant via FAITAS.
+In the absence of validation, the warrant is terminated with no replacement. - (2) Transfers to an office outside of PBS, the warrant is terminated. - (f) If a contracting officer with a PBS National Site Acquisition Warrant transfers to another office outside of PBS Central Office, National Center for Site Acquisition, Real Property Valuation, the warrant is terminated.